awesome-davian/awesome-reviews-kaist/paper-review/2022-spring-paper-review/cvpr-2021-image-inpainting-eng.md

 # 5. Conclusion:

-The paper introduced the external-internal learning inpainting scheme with monochromic bottleneck.
+The paper proposed the external-internal learning inpainting approach with monochromic bottleneck.
 The key contribution of the paper is that it performs image inpainting tasks with visually better harmonized colors compared to previous approaches.
 The model is first trained externally from the huge datasets, reconstructs the monochromic image, and then recovers colors internally.
 Furthermore, the authors conducted several experiments and proved that the method leads to stable improvement both qualitatively and quantitatively on a number of backbone models.
 However, since the architecture requires an extra stage for colorization, it is slower than other state-of-the-art approaches.
 Thus, the only limitation of the introduced algorithm is the inference speed.

 I do believe that the introduced External-internal learning Image Inpainting is an awesome approach because not only does it reconstruct the images preserving the environment features and predicting the background, but also the technique colors the image naturally, which makes the output almost indistinguishable from a real image.
 In my opinion, should the model be accelerated, this approach will outperform all other cutting-edge techniques in all respects and become ubiquitous and standard for performing Image Inpainting.